HanDuyNguyen/Data-Science-Projects/XTX Forecasting Challenge/README.md

-# Predicting the Stock Movement using Machine Learning
+# Predicting  Stock Movements using Machine Learning

 In this notebook, we are going to go through a machine learning project with the goal of predicting the stock movement of an unknown asset.